ErfgoedApp is a product of FARO. Flemish support center for cultural heritage vzw

 2. LEGITIMATE INTERESTS OF FARO

-- Personalisation of FARO's services and communications.
+- Personalizing FARO's services and communications.

 - Evaluation and improvement of processes, including campaigns and sales, through statistical analysis, satisfaction surveys and various other research methods.